 Assessing the different kinds of borders between African nations, the contributors present a borderland and trans-region approach to understanding the challenges and opportunities facing the peoples of the African continent.

 Africa faces rampant violence, terrorism, deterioration of water-energy-food provision, influxes of refugees and immigrants, and religious hatred under the trends of globalization.
-Solutions for these issues require new perspectives that are not attempted by conventional state building approaches.
-Statehood is limited in many places on the African continent, because many states are combined by loose political ties.
+Solutions for these issues require new perspectives that are not attempted by conventional state-building approaches.
+Statehood is limited in many places on the African continent because many states are combined by loose political ties.
 African states’ borders tend to be regarded as porous and fragile.
-However, as the contributors to this volume argue, it is possible that porous borders can contribute to cultural and socio-economic network construction beyond states and the creation of active borderlands by increasing people’s mobility, contact, and trade.
+However, as the contributors to this volume argue, those porous borders can contribute to cultural and socio-economic network construction beyond states and the creation of active borderlands by increasing people’s mobility, contact, and trade.

-> Table of Contents
+Table of Contents

-> Yuichi Sasaoka is a Professor in the Graduate School of Governance Studies at Meiji University, Japan.
+Yuichi Sasaoka is a professor in the Graduate School of Governance Studies at Meiji University, Japan.

-> Aimé Raoul Sumo Tayo is a Senior Researcher at the Center for Strategic Studies and Innovations, Yaoundé, Cameroon.
+Aimé Raoul Sumo Tayo is a senior researcher at the Center for Strategic Studies and Innovations, Yaoundé, Cameroon.

-> Sayoko Uesu is a Research Associate at National Graduate Institute for Policy Research (GRIPS), Japan.
+Sayoko Uesu is a research associate at National Graduate Institute for Policy Research (GRIPS), Japan.